Haidarmm/Documentation/content/_index.md

           description: Easy for people who want to learn quantum computing with the background in Chemistry
         - name: Code Structure
           icon: code-bracket
-          description: Well-structured code, people are highly advice to contribute to the package
+          description: Well-structured code, people are highly advised to contribute to the package
         - name: Highly Rated
           icon: star
           description: Rated 5-stars by the community.